adepierre/Caffe_BEGAN/README.md

 ## Testing

 To test a model, set the testing parameters and then launch `launch_files/test.bat`.
-A file with the weights of a trained agent is provided if you just want to see it in action: `launch_files/BEGAN_Generator_iter_325000.caffemodel`.
+A file with the weights of a trained model is provided if you just want to see it generating faces: `launch_files/BEGAN_Generator_iter_325000.caffemodel`.
 It will display some images generated from random inputs.

 ## Training